 Some interests are more functional, such as views on different energy options (solar, wind, geothermal, nuclear, coal, etc.).
 Others concern perspectives and processes, such as how important trust is to stakeholders and how easy it is to achieve.
 In the matrix above, we can see that each interest has a vertical vector of stakeholders who are more or less aligned on a given interest.
 Seeing the full ecosystem helps to accelerate progress where interests are aligned and identify potential barriers where they are not.

-What’s one real challenge you’re tackling with stakeholder alignment?
+What’s one real challenge of complex negotiations you’re tackling with stakeholder alignment?

 The UN’s climate action SDG is hindered by a lack of open sharing of relevant climate data.
 Not all data can be open and shared, but more could be.
 Using the stakeholder mapping method, scholars and practitioners are forming multistakeholder consortia involved in geoscience data publishing, data repositories, physical samples, and related matters—that is, stakeholders possessing data associated with climate change.
 The core building blocks of stakeholders and interests are enabling the formation of new institutional arrangements to promote data sharing.
 The fate of the planet is ultimately at stake, and core concepts from negotiation are enabling progress.